Posted by Ian Carrier, Partner

 Is head injury being taken seriously in sport?

 Head injuries have too often been considered a necessary risk in sports such as football and rugby.
-But with the alarming scenes of Jan Vertonghen’s head injury during Tottenham’s Champions league semi-final, and the damming report from the Rugby Football Union and it’s focus on head injury, is it time to ask what more can be done to improve prevention, reporting, and treatment?
+But with the alarming scenes of Jan Vertonghen’s head injury during Tottenham’s Champions league semi-final, and the damning report from the Rugby Football Union and it’s focus on head injury, is it time to ask what more can be done to improve prevention, reporting, and treatment?

 With the release of the RFU’s (Rugby Football Union’s) latest annual report on injury in rugby, it has been revealed that for the third year in a row concussion was both the most common and highest burden match injury.
 It accounted for 18% of all injuries to the ball carrier, and 37% of all injuries to the tackler; whichever way you look at it, concussions are a major issue, and not just in heavy contact sports such as rugby.